valentinkm/MinervasMemo/docs_mr/FormalMethodsStandup-202310250802-1_summary.md

 ### Action Items

-- Contact Dr. Aaron Peikert to discuss junior researchers' pool and paper issue.
 - Finalize submission of another paper with some changes.
 - Update Naftali's schedule.
-- Discuss the bias-variance problem with the group on Friday.
+- Discuss the bias-variance problem with the group sometime

 ### Side Comments